 The Code of Good Faith in Collective Bargaining gives employers and unions guidance on good faith when bargaining for a collective agreement or variation.
 The code is important and the Employment Relations Authority and the Employment Court may look at an approved code to see if parties have acted in good faith.

-Accordingly as of that same day I have revoked, under section 38 of the Act the existing Code of Good Faith in Collective Bargaining, approved by the then Minister of Labour, Hon Paul Swain on 9 August 2005.
+Accordingly as of that same day I have revoked, under section 38 of the Act, the existing Code of Good Faith in Collective Bargaining, approved by the then Minister of Workplace Relations and Safety, the Honourable Michael Woodhouse, on 6 March 2015.

 Text of the Code of Good Faith in Collective Bargaining

-1.1 The purpose of this generic code is to give guidance to employers and unions (the parties) on their duty to act in good faith when bargaining for a collective agreement or variation to a collective agreement under the Employment Relations Act 2000 (the Act).
+1.1 The purpose of this generic code is to give guidance to employers and unions (“parties”) on their duty to act in good faith when bargaining for a collective agreement or variation to a collective agreement under the Employment Relations Act 2000 (“Act”).

 1.2 This code is not a substitute for the Act.
-However, the Employment Relations Authority (the Authority) or the Employment Court (the Court) may have regard to it in determining whether or not the parties have dealt with each other in good faith in bargaining for a collective agreement.
+However, the Employment Relations Authority (“Authority”) or the Employment Court (“Court”) may have regard to it in determining whether or not the parties have dealt with each other in good faith in bargaining for a collective agreement.

-1.3 Good faith under the Act requires the parties to an employment relationship to be active and constructive in establishing and maintaining a productive employment relationship.
-This includes a requirement that the parties are responsive and communicative and do not do anything likely to mislead or deceive each other.
+1.3 Good faith under the Act requires the parties to an employment relationship, defined in section 4(2) of the Act, to be active and constructive in establishing and maintaining a productive employment relationship.
+This applies to the relationships between parties in multi-party collective bargaining, which includes employers in multi-employer collective agreement bargaining.
+Parties must be responsive and communicative and must not do anything likely to mislead or deceive each other.
 Therefore, when bargaining for a collective agreement the parties need to consider whether their actions will establish and maintain the type of relationship required.